MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 }
 ```

-### FQL functions for JSON Arrays & Objects
+### FQL functions for JSON arrays and objects

 | Syntax | Description | Example |
 |---------|-------------|-------------|
 |myArr[0] |You can use this syntax to access a specific array element by its index. |myArr [0].property</br>myArr [0][0]</br>myArr [0][0].property</br>myArr [0].property[0]</br>myArr [0].property[0].property|

 Where **myArr**, in the examples above, is an array.
-The source of this array can be the @@payloadProperty , External assessment response, External call response, Local variable, or a global variable.
+The source of this array can be the @@payloadProperty, external assessment response, external call response, local variable, or a global variable.

-Here are examples of how to use the above syntax based on different array sources:
+The following are examples of how to use the syntax based on different array sources:
   - **Array source**: Payload
    ```FraudProtectionLanguage
    LET $sample = @@"myArr[0]".AsJsonArray()